mtlynch/mtlynch.io/content/retrospectives/2020/01/index.md

 ## "We don't want an app that matches our use case."

 One of the most interesting insights that came from my sheet metal interviews was with a shop owner who described himself as technically illiterate.
-He told me that he was currently paying thousands of dollars per year for <a href="https://www.shoptech.com/" rel="nofollow">E2 ShopTech</a>, general-purpose enterprise planning software for mid-range machine shops.
+He told me that he was currently paying thousands of dollars per year for <a href="https://www.shoptech.com/" rel="nofollow">E2 ShopTech</a>, a general-purpose enterprise planning application for mid-range machine shops.

 The owner seemed satisfied with his software but said he probably only used 2% of its features.
 My ears perked right up when I heard that.
 This is the exact scenario that books like [*Start Small, Stay Small*](/book-reports/start-small-stay-small/) describe.
-If a business uses bloated software because nobody caters to their specific niche, so you can outcompete a larger vendor if you focus on the 2% of features that matter to your customer niche.
+If a business uses bloated software because nobody caters to their specific niche, you can outcompete a larger vendor if you focus on the 2% of features that matter to your customer niche.

 The owner had repeatedly said he didn't like dealing with software, so I thought offering a simpler solution would be a slam dunk: